Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 - **Efficiency:** 85%

+**- Command to run:** mpirun -n 6 python main.py --mpi-extended

 #### `Performance Analysis:`

 - The extended version demonstrated strong scalability and effective parallel utilization even with a larger dataset, achieving a speedup of 5.09 and an efficiency of 85%.

 #### `How can we add more cars to the problem?`

 - To add more cars, we would change the solution representation so that each individual is a set of routes—one route per car—instead of a single route.

-The fitness function would then calculate the total distance by summing the distances of all these routes, while ensuring that every city is visited exactly once across all cars.
-Additionally, the genetic operators (like crossover and mutation) would need to be adjusted to work with this multi-route structure, ensuring that the offspring remain valid.
-Essentially, this transforms the problem from a Traveling Salesman Problem (TSP) into a Vehicle Routing Problem (VRP).
+- The fitness function would then calculate the total distance by summing the distances of all these routes, while ensuring that every city is visited exactly once across all cars.

+- Additionally, the genetic operators (like crossover and mutation) would need to be adjusted to work with this multi-route structure, ensuring that the offspring remain valid.

+- Essentially, this transforms the problem from a **Traveling Salesman Problem (TSP)** into a **Vehicle Routing Problem (VRP)**.